mrnebbi/jquery-cli/README.md

 ## Future

-The javascript code is currently very depentant on the HTML.
+The javascript code is currently very dependant on the HTML.
 At some point, I'll make this behave more like a plugin, allowing it to be dropped into an existing interface with greater ease.

 ## Quirks